IRNAS/irnas-zephyr-template/README.md

    be commented out, but depends.
 3. Check what other repositories appear under `sdk-zepyhr` project as standalone projects, they start appearing around line 100, after `NCS repositories` comment.
-This projects should match the repos those should match the repos in `west.yaml` of your project (and this template), under `sdk-nrf` project's `name-allowlist`.
+This projects should match the repos in `west.yaml` of your project (and this template), under `sdk-nrf` project's `name-allowlist`.
 Most of the time they should be commented out, but again, this depends.

 When a new `sdk-nrf` version is released, some new repos as `NCS repositories` might appear or be moved into `sdk-zephyr`.